sxia2/sxia2.github.io/_pages/teaching.md

 *(Fall 2015 & 2017)*
 *College of Textiles, North Carolina State University, Raleigh, NC*
    -	Introduce students to the basic rules and principles of flat pattern-making for apparel products.
-   -  Lead students to design and make final projects utilizing follow-up critiques.
+   -  Lead students to design and make final projects with follow-up critiques.

 #### Group Leader, Summer Textile Exploration Program
 *(Summer 2017)*
 *College of Textiles, North Carolina State University, Raleigh, NC*
-   -	Guide high school students on using their creative skills and recycling garments into newly constructed outfits.
+   -	Teach high school students how to use their creative skills and recycle garments into newly constructed outfits.

 #### Teaching Assistant, Senior Fashion & Textile Collection Studio
 *(Spring 2016 & 2017)*